LavenderFive/rpc_health_checker/README.md

-# eth_health_checker
+# rpc_health_checker
-Simple script for implementing a /health endpoint for Ethereum Execution Client
+Simple script for implementing a /health endpoint for RPC node clients